 On your visit to Lohagad Fort, you could explore the nearby Tikona Fort, Pawna Dam, Karla Caves, Bhaja Caves and Bedse Caves.
 For Tikona Fort and Pawna Dam, you can check out my earlier post on Tikona Fort Trek and Pawna Lake – One day trip near Pune (INR 250).
 Information and details on Karla Caves, Bhaja Caves, and Bedse Caves are underwriting and would be shared in a couple of days.

 Looking for more weekend gateway options near Pune and Mumbai?
-Check out these posts:
+Check out these blog posts:

 - A cycle trip to Lavasa city from Pune (INR 100)